realityexpander/jpages/src/main/java/org/elegantobjects/jpages/LibraryApp/README.md

 - [Minimal Annotations](#minimal-annotations)
 - [Acceptable Acronyms, Prefixes, and Suffixes](#acceptable-acronyms-prefixes-and-suffixes)

-### Sample Use-case Library Application Implementation Details
+### Example Use-case Library Application Implementation Details

 - Run the sample `Library Application` from Markdown in IntelliJ:
 - Click play (in IntelliJ): `LibraryAppTest` is in the `test/java/.../LibraryAppTest/` package